-Are you feeling overwhelmed this semester with deadlines looming, your email inbox bursting, and obligations piling up?
+Are you feeling overwhelmed this summer with deadlines looming, your email inbox bursting, and obligations piling up?
 If so, I suggest you take a counterintuitive action: take a break!

 You need to pull yourself out of a cycle of overwork and regain a sense of control over your life and work.
 The best way to do this is to take a break.

 It is simply not true that you have to work all day, every day to be a successful academic at a research intensive university.
 In fact, trying to work beyond your personal limits, not taking days off, and not getting enough sleep are counterproductive.
 You cannot do excellent research when you are sleep-deprived, cranky and overworked.

 Unfortunately, this is a cycle many academics fall into.
 They get behind, struggle to catch up, and fall deeper and deeper into a hole of exhaustion.
 This strategy does not work.
 If you are over-extended, drowning in deadlines and haven’t had a good night’s sleep in weeks, my first suggestion to you is to stop working.
 Take the weekend off.
 Do something entirely unrelated to work on Saturday.
 On Sunday, relax, have breakfast with friends or family.
 Take a long walk.
 Go to the museum.
 Revitalize your creative connections.
 On Sunday afternoon, sit down and make a plan for the rest of the week.